 Something clicked in my mind, of course.
 I could use my powers of persuasion to get customers to bring me food!

 While this sounds like the kind of shocking public confession someone would make at a seven-step meeting for people with eating disorders, I have to admit that I have become fairly good at it.
 High on my list is Mexican food.
 I get a steady supply of corn tortillas that find their way into the corners of luggage coming from throughout the Western United States and even Mexico.
 Robert and Terry recently brought three dozen fabulous tamales and plenty of corn tortillas from Dallas.
 They will star in an upcoming Cinco de Mayo party.
 Several frequent visitors (particularly Jeff and Mark) have taken pity on me and no longer have to be asked to deliver groceries.
-And than you, Perfidia, for the Lipton's Onion Soup mix.
+And thank you, Perfidia, for the Lipton's Onion Soup mix.
 I will be dipping for many months to come.

 Over the years people have brought sausages, giant bottles of aspirin, bags of nuts and Montreal Steak Seasoning from Costco, Mexican oregano, sweet pickle relish, fresh blackberries, all kinds of cheese, salami, Brillo pads, and even Idaho potatoes.
 One nutty customer who is a flight attendant even brought the Herman Miller chair where I spend half of my life.
 I am sure this sounds as ridiculous to you as it does to me now that I see this story on a page.
 However, if you have ever have ever tasted Thorton's toffee you will understand why nobody should ever have to be without it, no matter where they are in the world.